 11. CeeLo Green, Fuck You

 When we first separated in 2016, This was my mantra (not the song but the words).
 I’m not kidding.
 It got me through.
 My brain and my heart and my whole being was barely surviving.
 I mean it.
 I was dragging the bottoms of the Earth.
 I was never a cusser.
 I was a goody goody in school and I was one of those -There are so many words in the world, we don’t need to use those tired old four letter words.
-So it is after I found out her had been cheating 7 years of our 19 year marriage and I couldn’t cope with “Tomorrow will be better” or “I am a strong woman” or “Karma will get him.”
+So it is after I found out he had been cheating 7 years of our 19 year marriage and I couldn’t cope with “Tomorrow will be better” or “I am a strong woman” or “Karma will get him.”
 None of that worked.
 It didn’t even touch my injured self.
-But yelling “Fuck you” made me feel half a percent better or at least it like I might live for another minute.
+Those long held beliefs in positive thinking did not put a dent in my pain.
+But yelling “Fuck you” made me feel half a percent better or at least it like I might live for one more minute.

 12. Jann Arden, Insensitive

 Music is soul food.
 Music is time travel.
 Music is a floating innertube.
 I knew these words in 1994.
-And to go back to lyrics embedded in my mind years before any marital tragedy, let me feel feelings and yet be held up by my old self.
+And to go back to lyrics embedded in my mind years before any marital tragedy, let me feel feelings and yet, be buoyed and protected by my untarnished younger self.

 I’m one of the chosen few

 Who went ahead and fell for you